raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 ![program](assets/script_5.png)

 8. Run your program again and test that you can use the micro:bit to move your sprite around the screen.
+You will notice that if you tilt the micro:bit in two directions, it will move diagonally.

 9. Later on you will add some code to change the scout's costume.
 When the micro:bit is tilted, however, you need the costume to change back to the scout costume.
 Use a `tilt any ?` block within an `if then` block to make sure that when the micro:bit is tilted the costume is always a scout.
 You can find the `switch costume to` block in the **Looks** menu.